kavyamanohar/KTU-PhD-Thesis-Template/README.md

-# KTU PhD Thesis Template
+# KTU (APJ Abdul Kalam Technological University, Thiruvananthapuram, Kerala, India) PhD Thesis Template

 - It has been drafted as per regulations in https://ktu.edu.in/data/THESIS%20AND%20SYNOPSIS%20FORMAT.pdf